nwhistler/flipper-tools/badusb/MacOS/readme.md

 <br> `-o` Send the output to `onetimesecret.com` and generate a secret url.
 <br> `-n #` Specify how many times open the pop-up.
 Use it to <i>really</i> make sure you get that password.
 Example `./prompt.sh -n 3` runs the command three times.

+## <b>New!
+Added an Admin check<b>

+Now the script will check if the user is an admin and put that in the output.

 ### Todo
 - [X] Build a loop for prompt command
 - [X] Build run switches to specify how many times to run the loop.
-- [ ] Setup a delivery mechanism for saved password file
+- [X] Setup a delivery mechanism for saved password file - onetimesecret.com
 - [X] Create clean-up commands for the script.
 - [ ] Run a port scan looking for open ports i.e. `ssh`.